Neighbors watch as Newton home goes up in flames Thursday morning

 Blair was taking her grandchildren home, who live adjacent to the home on fire.

-“My sister was scared because she thought our house was going to be on fire and we had three cats in the house,” eight-year-old Connor Moran said.
+“My sister was scared because she thought our house was going to be on fire, and we had three cats in the house,” said 8-year-old Connor Moran said.

 The fire was contained to the property but served as a scary couple of moments for the kids.

-“I was crying for life, one for the man who lived here and two our house because we live very close to him,” ten-year-old Lizzie Moran said.
+“I was crying for life, one for the man who lived here and two our house because we live very close to him,” said 10-year-old Lizzie Moran.

 Neighbors in the area say the man who was living at the home was a “salt of the earth” kind of man, and they wish him the best in the rebuilding process.